a419625887/HALM/README.md

 ## Examples

 There are two examples included in this repository.
-In the `Example1`, lithofacies as results of uniform sedimentation is modeled in a folded structure, as shwon in the Demonstration.
-The `Example2` is to construct a lithologic model with more complicated deposition patterns within a syncline structure.
+In the `Example1`, lithofacies as results of uniform sedimentation is modeled in a folded structure, as shown in the Demonstration.
+The `Example2` is to construct a lithologic model with more complicated deposition patterns in a syncline structure.

 ## Data description